Travel guide to the top of Babusar Pass

 Is Babusar Pass worth it?

-On the top of the pass there is a bridge like stony minaret, that is the symbol of the highest place of the area.
-At right side, there are snow covered peaks of Kashmir, while the north east gives an interesting view of Nanga Parbat.
-From the pass the whole panorama lies spread out before the visitor.
+On top of the pass, there is a bridge-like stony minaret, a symbol of the highest place in the area.
+On the right side, there are snow-covered peaks of Kashmir, while the northeast gives an interesting view of Nanga Parbat.
+From the pass, the whole panorama lies spread out before the visitor.
 The views from the top are truly breathtaking.
-The clouds that previously appeared on the top of mountains, now surround you.
+The clouds that previously appeared on the top of mountains now surround you.
 Looking down from the top, you can see the spectacular road twisting and turning through the mountains.
-On a clear day the great Nanga Parbat (26,660 ft) can also be seen from here.
+On a clear day, the great Nanga Parbat (26,660 ft) can also be seen from here.

 Is Babusar Pass open?

-The pass is always covered with snow but in summer, snow melts so routes are cleared and it mostly rains there.
-From the middle of July up to the end of September the road beyond Naran is open right up to Babusar Pass.
+The pass is always covered with snow, but in summer, snow melts, so routes are cleared and it mostly rains there.
+From the middle of July up to the end of September, the road beyond Naran is open right up to Babusar Pass.
 However, movement is restricted during the monsoon and winter seasons, but it can be closed anytime when the access is not cleared of snow.
 A chilly wind blows all the time.
-The Kaghan Valley is at its best during summer (months ranging from May to September).
-In May the maximum temperature is 11 C (52 F) and the minimum temperature is 3 C (37 F).
-Security officials may stop you to cross Babusar Pass after 05:00 PM PST so make sure to reach Babusar Pass before this time.
+The Kaghan Valley is at its best during the summer (months ranging from May to September).
+In May, the maximum temperature is 11 C (52 F), and the minimum temperature is 3 C (37 F).
+Security officials may stop you from crossing Babusar Pass after 05:00 PM PST, so make sure to reach Babusar Pass before this time.

 Pic: Anwar Swati